cometbft/cometbft/docs/data-companion/pruning.md

 pruning service API.

 CometBFT provides a privileged gRPC endpoint for the pruning service.
-This privileged endpoint is distinct from the non-privileged (regular) gRPC endpoint and require separate configuration and activation.
+This privileged endpoint is distinct from the non-privileged (regular) gRPC endpoint and requires separate configuration and activation.
 These "privileged" services have the ability to manipulate the storage on the node.

 Therefore, **only operators who have privileged access to the server should be allowed to use them**.